Types of Implants

 Each has distinct advantages.
 Both help fulfill dreams.

 Saline versus Silicone is one of the first thing breast augmentation patients compare when choosing choice breast augmentation.
 Saline vs silicone is a choice between breast implants filled with saline (salt water) or silicone gel.
 Silicone breast implants have become the implant of choice in the U.S. because they provide results that are more natural looking and feeling than saline.
 In fact, in the majority (over 95%) of breast augmentation procedures Dr. Sorokin performs, patients choose silicone breast implants.
-A third type of implant is the “Structured” breast implant.
-This is a specific type of saline breast implant that is designed to have more of the feel of silicone gel even those it is composed of saline.
-It has an internal structure of individual shells and baffles that slow saline movement from compartment to compartment and these individual lumens allow the “Ideal Implant” to perform more like a silicone implant.
-To get more detailed information please refer to my blog post about the Ideal Implant.
-While Dr. Sorokin does not feel that the Ideal Implant is quite the same as silicone it certainly has some nice qualities to consider over traditional saline breast implants.

 In Philadelphia, women trust Dr. Sorokin to provide pleasing results without compromise to their safety.
 He uses strictly FDA-approved silicone implants made by reputable manufacturers.